McShelby/hugo-theme-relearn/exampleSite/content/content/organization/index.en.md

 ````

 {{% notice note %}}
-`_index.md` is required in each folder, it’s your “folder home page”
+`_index.md` is required in each directory, it's your "directory's home page"
 {{% /notice %}}

 ## Create your project